 Alice has studied with Mabel Tao, Maxim Anikushin, Maria Asteriadou, Miyoko Lotto, and Jose Ramon Mendez.
 Alice graduated from New York University with a Bachelor of Music in Piano Performance and a Master of Arts in Music Education.
 Alice is currently a doctoral candidate (ABD) in music education at Boston University.

 Alice is the founding music teacher at P.S.
 532 New Bridges Elementary, an arts-integrated public elementary school in Crown Heights, Brooklyn.
 Alice is on Piano Faculty at the Manhattan School of Music Summer program (MSM Summer).
 Alice also currently teaches private piano lessons to students of all ages and levels throughout New York City, and online across the world.
 Alice served as the Arts & Education Coordinator of East Coast Asian American Student Union (ECAASU) and on Artist Development with Kollaboration New York.
-Alice is a Facilitator Assistant and supports teaching hip-hop, improv, never-before-seen comedy musical phenomenons with Freestyle Love Supreme.
+Alice facilitated freestyle rap, hip-hop, improv, and comedy musical experiences with youth and adults across the U.S. with Freestyle Love Supreme.
 Alice experiments with covers and remixes songs; you can find these videos on her YouTube channel alongside her classical performances.
-Alice is passionate about public music education, social justice in the arts, and empowering each individual’s unique voice through music-making.
+As a product of the NYC public school system, Alice is passionate about anti-racist public music education and empowering the individual and collective voices of youth through music.
 To learn more about Alice as a music educator, check out www.musicwithmissalice.com.